ELEMENTARY PARENT/STUDENT HANDBOOK

 • Parent/guardian written permission is required for the publication of a picture of a minor.

 • Adults are permitted to interact alone with minor(s) only after complying with Archdiocesan policies regarding fingerprinting and safe environment training.
-They may work with minors only as part of a team if they have not these requirements.

 BOUNDARY GUIDELINES FOR JUNIOR HIGH AND HIGH SCHOOL YOUTH WORKING OR VOLUNTEERING WITH CHILDREN OR YOUTH